 All the money invested by the shareholder in a company named as share capital.
 As a result, the shareholders will receive some return for their investment in the form of share ownership of the company.
 In Indonesia, the share capital for local PT and PT PMA is regulated under the Lam No. 40 Year 2007 on Company Law, which includes all the regulations on the minimum authorized capital and paid-up capital, as well as the purchase and sales of the shares.

-The minimum of the total amount of share capital for a single local company (PT) is 50 million rupiah.
+The minimum total amount of share capital for a single local company (PT) is 50 million rupiah.
 And for a single foreign investment company (PT PMA) is 1 billion rupiah.
 And the amount of the total share capital should be determined during the registration process of your company.
 However, the amount can be raised by changing the company’s article of association plus getting new government licenses like the company’s principle permit (ijin prinsip).

 The company’s shares can only be issued under the owner’s name.
 The payment made in selling and purchasing shares must be made in the form of money.
 The value of the shares MUST BE stated in rupiah.
 However, the real payment can be made in other currencies (and see also the new regulation on the mandatory use of rupiah in Indonesia territory).

-There is also possibility that the payment of shares is done in the form of tangible and intangible assets/goods.
+There is also the possibility that the payment of shares is done in the form of tangible and intangible assets/goods.
 One thing for sure is that the goods used as a payment method should have a monetary value.
-This proven by authentic documents.
+This is proven by authentic documents.
 Because Indonesian Law does not acknowledge land and building to be included in the share capital.
-They cannot be used as method of payment in selling and purchasing shares.
+They cannot be used as a method of payment in selling and purchasing shares.